Staff

 Associate Director

 Sara previously served as the Director of Habonim Dror North America, a Jewish youth movement that focuses on a sense of responsibility and social justice through a Jewish lens.
-She also served as the Founding Director of the American Zionist Youth Council, an organization that brings together Jewish youth from across the religious and political spectrum.
+As part of her responsibilities in this role, she brought together Jewish youth from across the religious and political spectrum for dialogue.
 Sara views bridge building as essential to creating the society of which we dream.
-She is a member of the 2023 Association of Fundraising Professionals Leadership Institute cohort, and currently serves on the Board of Directors of Ameinu.

 When away from her desk, Sara is most often cooking, crocheting, or cheering on the Philadelphia sports teams.